jiricmi/logic_probe/typst_documentation/manual-stm.typ

         - Simulating master
         - SSD1306 communication tester
 === Activation
-*SOP8 Package, DO NOT CONNECT ANYTHING TO PA0.
+*SOP8 Package, DO NOT CONNECT ANYTHING TO PA0 BEFORE CONNECTING POWER SUPPLY.
 IT WILL PUT DEVICE TO RESET!*\
 Terminal mode is enabled when the device is powered with UART computer connection.
 To activate it:
 1. Connect the power supply and RX/TX of UART channel to PC.
 2. RGB LED will be red.